-Most FWD diagonal based brake systems used in passenger cars do not use a metering valve.
-Most of the braking power comes from the front brakes (70% to 80%).
-It is not used on four wheel disc brake systems.
-For this reason expect to see this valve in front disc, rear drum brake systems.
+Most FWD diagonal-based brake systems in passenger cars do not use a metering valve.
+Neither do four-wheel disc brake systems; expect to see this valve on the front disc and rear drum brake systems.

-It's located in-line to the front brakes and holds back pressure to the front calipers until enough pressure builds in the system.
-Rear brake apply pressure builds to a point, (75-125 psi) that forces the valve open allowing pressurized brake fluid to flow to the calipers and then applying the front brakes.
+It's in line with the front brakes and holds back pressure to the front calipers until enough pressure builds in the system.
+The rear brake apply pressure builds to a point (75-125 psi) that forces the valve open, allowing pressurized brake fluid to flow to the calipers and then applying the front brakes.

-The metering valve has an inlet port from the master cylinder and a port for each of the front calipers.
-A spring maintains pressure on a sealed port blocking fluid pressure to the front brakes.
-As pressure builds in the system the spring pressure is overcome and the valve stem moves until it reaches a hold-off point.
-It is at this hold-off point that the brake fluid is allowed to flow freely.
+The metering valve has an inlet port from the master cylinder and a port for each front caliper.
+A spring maintains pressure on a sealed port, blocking fluid pressure to the front brakes.
+As pressure builds past spring pressure, the valve stem moves until it reaches a hold-off point.
+At this hold-off point, the brake fluid is allowed to flow freely.

 The front brakes produce up to 70% to 80% of a vehicle's braking.
 As a result, a stuck open metering valve can result in a nose dive condition.
 Conversely, if the valve sticks closed, the car loses stopping power because the front brakes do not receive full pressure.